phylor/EpGuidesFeeder/README.md

 ## How do I use it?

-Search a show by calling `/search?q=my%20search%20term`.
-Copy the shown link of your desired show and add it to your RSS reader.
+Search for a show in the first input box.
+The link to the RSS feed is on the right of every search result.
+Each episode in the RSS feed links to a Google search of the show and its episode.
+If you want to have further search terms, you can add them in the second input box prior to copying the link to the RSS feed.